hdumb/hdumb/README.md

 - 👋 Hi, I’m @hdumb
-- 👀 I’m interested in
+- 👀 I’m interested in programming & coding & nothing & allthings about programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning reactive programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @DontReachMe

 <!---
 hdumb/hdumb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.